Failure To Maintain Control Of Vehicle VA Code 46.2-853

 My clients are sometimes confused by the language on their ticket, the court’s database, and what the officer tells them.
 It’s a confusing situation.

 Officers sometimes write “improper brakes” or “fail to maintain control” on the actual ticket you receive, without any mention of “reckless driving.”
+A person commits reckless driving if they operate a vehicle without proper control or with faulty brakes on any highway in the Commonwealth.
 But as long as the summons has the proper code section listed (46.2-853), the charge is a valid reckless driving ticket.

 The court database also can refer to the charge in different ways, such as “op improper brakes”, which refers to operating a vehicle with improperly adjusted brakes.